-Carrie A. Pearson is the author of three books on the shelf, two in production, and more behind the scenes.
-When she isn’t researching, writing, and scheming new book ideas, she is helping to build an inclusive community of creators through her volunteer role as a regional advisor for the Society of Children’s Book Writers and Illustrators (SCBWI).
-Carrie was the recipient of the Gwen Frostic Award given by the Michigan Reading Association for her contribution to literacy development.
+Carrie A. Pearson is the author of five books on the shelf and more, either not yet announced or in process.
+When she isn’t researching, writing, and scheming new book ideas, she is helping to build an inclusive community of creators through her volunteer roles for the Society of Children’s Book Writers and Illustrators (SCBWI), including as a former co-Regional Advisor for Michigan (2013-2023), Regional Advisor Emerita (currently) and on the Impact & Legacy Fund Steering Committee (2012-present).
+Carrie was honored to receive the Gwen Frostic Award given by the Michigan Reading Association for her contribution to literacy development.

 Today Carrie is a full-time word wrangler, but it wasn’t always this way.
 Her former jobs included lots of babysitting (especially for her two much younger sisters whom she now adores), cook/cleaner/greenskeeper at her family’s golf course, Hallmark/drug store clerk, untrained barber, waitress/hostess, preschool teacher (after completing her BA in early childhood education from the University of Michigan), center director at the University of Michigan charter preschool, business plan writer and development director for a boutique investment banking firm, associate director of development for the University of Rochester Department of Pediatrics and Strong Memorial Hospital, and development officer for Marquette General Hospital.
 In addition to being an author, Carrie owns a consulting business, Children’s Book Connections, to help children’s book writers prepare for and find their agent match.